Online vs. On-Site Norwegian Courses: Which One Is Right for You?

 Recorded sessions: Re-watch lessons at your own pace.

-Despite their flexibility, online courses also come with some challenges:
+Despite their flexibility, online courses also come with some limitations:

 -